-Welcome to The Average Girl’s Guide (TAGG)!
-This quasi blog/web site was created based on the notion that we are all the same average, typical gal who want to live our best life.
-It doesn’t matter if you’re 26 or 62, where you live, your background…. we’re all pretty much the same at the end of the day.
-Spend time here and on TAGG’s Facebook and Twitter pages for plenty of fashion inspiration, easy meal recipes and snack reviews, special discounts, + something very special to TAGG, “Vent Sesh” where TAGG delves into weight, loneliness, secret bff’s, the impact of social media, etc..
-It’s your handbook to live your best life!
+Welcome to The Average Girl’s Guide (TAGG), a site dedicated to the idea that we are all the same average, typical gal who simply want to live our best life.
+It doesn’t matter if you’re 26 or 62, and what you do, where you live, your background…. we’re all pretty much the same at the end of the day.
+Spend time here and on TAGG’s Facebook, Twitter, Pinterest and Instagram feeds for everything from style inspiration, easy recipes, and deals, to beauty finds, must-read books, and of course, TAGG’s Vent Sesh, a column that delves into little-discussed topics like weight, loneliness, babies (+ struggles to have), secret bff’s, scars and bad mom syndrome, just to name a few.
+We’re your handbook to live your best life.

 The Average Girl’s Guide (TAGG) values its readers and their privacy.
 I will not share or sell any of your information listed on this site without your written consent.
 In some cases, TAGG uses affiliate programs to monetize content.
 If you click on a link to make a purchase or get more content, it may result in a commission for the blog.
 As always, you can always email me with any questions or concerns, and please know that sincere, honest content is paramount.
 TAGG does not give preferential treatment to affiliates when considering items for editorial content.
 There might be times when third-party companies collect anonymous information when you visit TAGG in order to gather content so ads featuring goods and services likely to be of greater interest to you are shown.
 To learn more visit here.